Portrett av Tony Oursler

 – I always say you have to look for things in places that you wouldn't expect to find them.

-American installation artist Tony Oursler (born 1957) has created three location-specific works for the Ekeberg Park.
-They each comment the way we relate to technology and language on a backdrop of the history of communication and in close proximity to the park's scenery.
+American artist Tony Oursler (born 1957) has created three site-specific works for the Ekeberg Park.
+They each comment the way we relate to technology and language on a backdrop of the history of communication, all in close proximity to the park's scenery.

-The video grotto Klang emerges from the landscape.
-Nevertheless, people leave their mark on what seems to be a natural manifestation as constantly shifting images and symbols glow on the many screens in this installation.
+The video grotto Klang emerges from the landscape, seemingly a natural manifestation with constantly shifting images and symbols glowing on the many screens of the installation.

 Klang, 2013.